by Bob Johnson

 Individual Deists need to DO all they can to promote Deism and to let people around the world know that they have a rational alternative to all of the “revealed”/hearsay religions and to Atheism.
 Once we reach people with Deism, they can permanently free themselves from religious dogma and fear using their innate God-given reason and Deism.
 Deists have this encouraging fact expressed by Thomas Paine to keep in mind while getting the word out about Deism: “The mind once enlightened cannot again become dark.”

-Posted by Bob Johnson on July 4, 2016, With 1277 Reads Filed under Life, Of Interest, Religion.
+Posted by Bob Johnson on July 4, 2016, With 1288 Reads Filed under Life, Of Interest, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.